AbhinavDusi/ai-dotsandboxes/README.md

 #### Overall Strategy

-The game is considered to be in these eight possible states and moves accordingly (* = terminal state).
+The game is considered to be in these eight possible states and moves are made accordingly (* = terminal state).

 ```
 ├── There are no Unchained Boxes